huggingface/dataset-viewer/docs/source/quick_start.md

 The `/search` endpoint returns a JSON list of a slice of rows of a dataset that match a text query.
 The text is searched in the columns of type `string`, even if the values are nested in a dictionary.
 It also returns the types of data features ("columns" data types).
 The response format is the same as the /rows endpoint.
-You should specify the dataset name, configuration name (you can find out the configuration name from the `/splits` endpoint), the split name and the search query you'd like to find in the text columns:
+You should specify the dataset name, subset name (you can find out the subset name from the `/splits` endpoint), the split name and the search query you'd like to find in the text columns:

 <inferencesnippet>
 <python>